lixin-source/lixin-source/README.md

 ### Hi there 👋 I'm Xin Yi (she/her/hers).

-⚡ I am a sophomore at Borough of Manhattan Community College (BMCC) studying Computer Science.
+⚡ I am a junior at Brooklyn College studying Computer Science.

-🔭 I’m a Developer Student Club Lead at BMCC!
+🔭 I’m a Break Through AI fellow and a former Developer Student Club Lead at BMCC!

-🌱 I have participated in a Web Development program hosted by Kode With Klossy and SEED's with Dandilyonn.
+🌱 I have participated in a Web Development program hosted by Kode With Klossy and SEEDs from Dandylionn.

 💬 I believe that technology drives change.